grafana/grafana-build/docs/guides/building.md

 The main goal of grafana-build is (as the name already indicates) building Grafana for various platforms.
 This actually consists of various parts as you need to have a binary of Grafana and the JavaScript/CSS frontend before you can then package everything up.

-All of that is encompassed by the `package` command:
+All of that is encompassed by the `artifacts` command, which accepts a list of artifacts and attempts to create them:

 ```
-$ dagger run go run ./cmd package --distro linux/amd64 --enterprise
+$ dagger run go run ./cmd artifacts -a targz:grafana:linux/amd64
 ```

 The command above will build the backend binary for Linux on an AMD64-compatible CPU and package that up into a [single archive][tarball] with the frontend artifacts: `grafana-enterprise-10.1.0-pre_lUJuyyVXnECr_linux_amd64.tar.gz`